glin/reactable/README.md

 ```

 ### Conditional Styling
-Cell classes and styles can be conditionally applied using a Javascript function:
+Cells can be conditionally styled using a Javascript function:
 ```r
 colDef(
   style = JS("